SirFrancisG/S-P-500-10-Q-Sentiment-Analyzer/README.md

 This project is intended as an exploratory tool, not a production-grade sentiment engine.
 Known limitations:

 - **Keyword-based approach** cannot capture complex semantic nuance, sarcasm, or conditional statements
-- **Sample size of 50 companies** is not statistically representative of the full S&P 500
+- **Sample size** may not be statistically representative of the full S&P 500 or of individual sectors, especially at small sample sizes where some sectors are represented by only one or two companies
 - **Negation window of 60 characters** may miss long-range negations or complex clause structures
 - **English only** — non-English filings or translated content are not supported
-- **No sector normalization** — a bank and a semiconductor company will naturally emphasize different themes
+- **No within-sector normalization** — a bank and a semiconductor company will naturally emphasize different themes, and sector aggregation helps with this, but within a sector the analysis still does not account for company size, revenue, or market cap
 - **Dictionary bias** — keyword selection reflects the author's interpretation of what constitutes a "concern signal"

 Results should be interpreted as directional and illustrative, not absolute.